 |Level of controversy||1|

-Equinix (Nasdaq: EQIX) is the world's digital infrastructure company, enabling digital leaders to harness a trusted platform to bring together and interconnect the foundational infrastructure that powers their success.
-Equinix enables today's businesses to access all the right places, partners and possibilities they need to accelerate advantage.
-With Equinix, they can scale with agility, speed the launch of digital services, deliver world-class experiences and multiply their value, while supporting their sustainability goals.
+Equinix (Nasdaq: EQIX) is the world's digital infrastructure company.
+Digital leaders harness Equinix's trusted platform to bring together and interconnect foundational infrastructure at software speed.
+Equinix enables organizations to access all the right places, partners and possibilities to scale with agility, speed the launch of digital services, deliver world-class experiences and multiply their value, while supporting their sustainability goals.

 Frequently asked questions